Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 The reason this exists is because otherwise the differing font sizes wouldn’t work anyway!
 The default font size

-is medium, so basically the root element gets a font-size: medium and all elements inherit from it.
+and all elements inherit from it.
 If you change

 to monospace or a different language in the document you need the font-size recomputed.